Google 'reveals user' over Gmail child abuse images

-The BBC understands that Google does not search Gmail accounts for other forms of illegal activity, such as pirated content or hate speech.'Proactively identifying'
+The BBC understands that Google does not search Gmail accounts for other forms of illegal activity, such as pirated content.'Proactively identifying'

 David Drummond, the chief legal officer for Google, has previously said that Google helps fund the Internet Watch Foundation (IWF), which is tasked with "proactively identifying child abuse images that Google can then remove from our search engine".